-Welcome to a blog on car keys, lost car keys, keys locked in cars, car key programming and everything related.
+All about modern car keys, lost car keys, keys locked in cars, car key programming and everything related.

-What, another one?
-Well yes.
-For the simple reason that a lot of the blogs and posts I read are nonsense and out of date.
+A lot of the blogs and posts I read are nonsense and out of date.
 I read and watch so much rubbish about the area of car keys and opening locked cars that I get hot under the collar.
 Most of it is advertising and promoting other sites and bears no resemblance to the real world.
 In the worst scenarios, following the advice can cause expensive damage to your car, so the hope is I can offer professional advice.
 Often this will be not to try things, and sometimes not to trust a professional car locksmith.
 The aim is to always save you time, and often save you a great deal of money, even if it means you are spending a few quid now.

 I am writing it in the simplest terms possible for such a complex area and I hope you understand that much of it is so simplified that it is completely untrue to any experts reading it, but sometimes a little lie to aid understanding is better than being incomprehensible.

 In short this is for you, the average Joe, to have enough knowledge to help in an emergency situation.
 If you are a professional locksmith, a computer scientist, a physicist or a mathematician then stop reading now.
 You will only get annoyed.

 That’s the point.
 The internet is full of people who THINK they know about car security and car keys in general and I meet them all the time, but they don’t.
 I frequently turn up at cars with the keys locked inside to hear the customer, or customers’ spouse, or a neighbour, or bystander telling me that unlocking the car is easy and they used to steal cars in their youth.